-Bottom line: While some companies do indeed offer real gift cards in exchange for taking a survey or performing some other task, the legitimate offers are rarely made via email.
-If an offer is legit you’ll typically see it after you have logged into your account at the company’s real website.
+Bottom line: While some companies do indeed offer real gift cards in exchange for taking a survey or performing some other task, the legitimate offers are rarely made via email or in a social media Newsfeed.

-Luckily, there’s a simple way to prevent falling for these scams regardless of where you encounter them: Ignore any links posted in the “offer”and log into your account directly at the company’s real website.
+Bottom line: There’s a simple way to prevent falling for these gift card scams regardless of where you encounter them…

 Bonus tip #1: Click here to learn about other scams that are making the rounds right now.